 Second, the most effective policies for employment assimilation are wage subsidies.
 Immigrants gain access to better jobs and are trained on the job.
 These programs hold promise for increasing wages.

-Third, temporary guest-worker programs segment immigrants in the labor market.
-In contrast, naturalization encourages immigrant investment and job mobility.
+Third, naturalization encourages immigrant investment and job mobility.
 Access to public sector employment by immigrants facilitates assimilation.
 Assimilation is faster if there is less segmentation and a low-cost pathway to citizenship.

 As a consequence, countries can benefit from immigrants who fill labor shortages (in increasingly aging societies).
 And society further benefits if immigrants become productive, integrated, and active residents.

-The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The author would also like to thank Joni Hersch (Professor of Law and Economics at Vanderbilt University).
+The authors thank two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+The authors would also like to thank Joni Hersch (Professor of Law and Economics at Vanderbilt University).
 Version 2 of the article discusses two-step visa systems in Australia and Canada and the Residency Act 2005 in Germany, the rise in xenophobic violence and conflict-heightened customs enforcement in host countries, and adds new “Key references” , , .